OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 Octopus includes a number of steps to help you serialize a project with octoterra and apply the module to a new space.

 :::div{.hint}
-The steps documented below are best run on the `Hosted Ubuntu` worker pools for hosted Octopus users.
+The steps documented below are best run on the `Hosted Ubuntu` worker pools for Octopus Cloud customers.
 :::

 1. Create a project with a runbook called `__ 1.
 Serialize Project`.
 Runbooks with the prefix `__ ` (two underscores and a space) are automatically excluded when exporting projects, so this is a pattern we use to indicate runbooks that are involved in serializing Octopus resources but are not to be included in the exported module.